m-dahl/unification_ros2_messages/README.md

 1. Define a message type in your ROS1 package (named for example: unification_roscontrol) and save it in the msg folder of the package.
 Name the message, for example messageX.msg.
 2. Edit the CMakeLists.txt file of the ROS1 package:
-    i.
-Uncomment the following section and add your message:
+    1. Uncomment the following section and add your message:
 ```
 add_message_files(
   	FILES
 	messageX.msg
 )
 ```
-    ii.
-Uncomment line 5 in the catkin_pakcage section:
+    2. Uncomment line 5 in the catkin_pakcage section:
 ```
 catkin_package(
 	#  INCLUDE_DIRS include